hugobuenob/my-projects/MSc_EmbSys/EPA/lab3_OpenMP/README.md

-# OpenMP
+# Open Multi-Processing (OpenMP)

-OpenMP also optimizes matrix operations through parallelization, but it is more concise than Pthread. <br/>
-The number of parallel regions can be controlled through instructions, thereby reducing the running time and achieving a more suitable use.
+OpenMP is one of the most extended compiler extensions to **work on the shared-memory programming model** for shared memory systems.
+It also **optimizes matrix operations through parallelization**, but it is **more concise than Pthread**.
+The number of parallel regions can be **controlled through instructions**, thereby reducing the running time and achieving a more suitable use.

 This graph is given per # of threads and per size of matrix.
 <img width="509" height="282" alt="Captura de pantalla 2025-12-03 024609" src="https://github.com/user-attachments/assets/2969bfae-f93b-4be7-b7fa-450374d01042" />